Regent Park Scholarship

 Who is eligible?

-This scholarship is available to TCHC tenants ages 17 and older who meet the following criteria:
+This scholarship is available to all TCHC tenants who meet all the following:

-• Current or relocated (due to revitalization) TCHC tenants of the Regent Park community
+- Current or relocated (due to ongoing revitalization) TCHC tenant of the Regent Park community.

 TCHC recognizes that the impacts of anti-Black racism have created negative outcomes for Black communities in Toronto, including underrepresentation in decision-making and access to social and economic opportunities.
 Through our Confronting Anti-Black Racism Strategy (PDF), we are committed to providing meaningful economic opportunities, such as creating and prioritizing access to scholarship opportunities that Black-identifying tenants can participate in and attain.